-This post marks my return into table top gaming.
+This post marks my return to tabletop gaming.
 Two weeks ago, my brother & I drove to my uncle’s house for a Magic the Gathering draft and game night.
 Besides the amazing sweet corn and grilled chicken I ate, we played Shadow Hunters.
 This was my first time playing because I had never heard of this game prior to my brother pulling it out of his briefcase.
-The game itself is easy to learn, fast-paced with excellent character art on each of the cards.
+The game itself is easy to learn, and fast-paced with excellent character art on each of the cards.

-Shadow Hunters is all about the skill of negotiation and guess work.
-Players are assigned one character out of three classes: Shadows, Hunters and Neutrals.
-Shadows are the supernatural creatures on the prowl in the evening.
+Shadow Hunters are all about the skill of negotiation and guesswork.
+Players are assigned one character out of three classes: Shadows, Hunters, and Neutrals.
+Shadows are supernatural creatures on the prowl in the evening.
 Hunters are humans trained to kill the Shadows.
 Neutrals are just humans in the town who have their own agenda.
-Nobody knows which class you’re in which is all apart of the fun.
+Nobody knows which class you’re in which is all a part of the fun.
 For shadows to win the game, they have to kill the hunters.
-Hunters therefore, have to kill the shadows.
+Hunters, therefore, have to kill the shadows.
 The neutrals though are interesting.
-My uncle had a character that was a neutral that would only win the game if he died first.
-So just because you know someone is a neutral, doesn’t mean you know what’s going on.
+My uncle had a character that was neutral that would only win the game if he died first.
+So just because you know someone is neutral, doesn’t mean you know what’s going on.

 Can we just take a second and admire the art on this card?
-Two games in a row I got dealt Ellen.
+Two games in a row I got dealt, Ellen.
 She looks so sweet and innocent, yet I’m sure she can deal serious damage.
-The art itself takes inspiration from Japanese culture and manga which is something I have started to dabble into lately.
+The art itself takes inspiration from Japanese culture and manga which is something I have started to dabble in lately.

 Shadow Hunters is a game I want to own for myself in the future.
 It’s perfect for any anime or manga fan or for a general tabletop gamer.